-From her head (her crown consists of seven rays, referencing the seven continents and seas) to her toes (her feet are shackled in chains that have triumphantly been broken), Lady Liberty is cloaked in metaphors.
-In one hand, a torch represents enlightenment; in the other, a tablet of the law is inscribed with “JULY IV MDCCLXXVI,” the date of American independence.
+From her head (her crown consists of seven rays, referencing the seven continents and seas) to her toes (broken shackles lay around her feet), Lady Liberty is cloaked in metaphors.
+Leading the masses from oppression, in one hand she holds a torch representing enlightenment; in the other, a tablet of the law is inscribed with “JULY IV MDCCLXXVI,” the date of American independence.

-Even her positioning is symbolic, as she faces South-East to welcome ships—namely, those carrying immigrants to the Unites States—into the harbor.
+Even her positioning is symbolic, as she faces South-East to welcome ships—namely, those carrying immigrants to the United States—into the harbor.